GeeseBumps/pynodb/README.md

 print(database)

 ```
 You can get original result from Notion API when printing `database`.
-This result is quite complex to read and parse \n
+This result is quite complex to read and parse

-Below is the easy way of parsing your database result. \n
+Below is the easy way of parsing your database result.

 ```
 my_database = DatabaseParser(database)